-On March 1, 2011, the United States Treasury Department advised the Company that the Plan as amended through May 4, 2010, is tax exempt under Section 401(a) of the Internal Revenue Code (IRC).
-Subsequent to this determination by the Internal Revenue Service (IRS), the Plan was amended.
-Once qualified, the Plan is required to operate in conformity with the IRC to maintain its qualification.
-The Plan sponsor believes the Plan is being operated in compliance with the applicable requirements of the IRC and, therefore, believes that the Plan is qualified and the related trust is tax exempt.
+The Plan has received a determination letter from the Internal Revenue Service (IRS) dated May 24, 2017, stating that the Plan is qualified under Section 401(a) of the IRC and, therefore, the related trust is exempt from taxation.
+The Plan is required to operate in conformity with the IRC to maintain its qualification.
+The Plan Administrator believes the Plan is being operated in compliance with the applicable requirements of the IRC and, therefore, believes the Plan, as amended, is qualified and the related trust is tax exempt.

-Accounting principles generally accepted in the United States of America require plan management to evaluate uncertain tax positions taken by the Plan.
-The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The Plan Administrator has analyzed the tax position taken by the Plan, and has concluded that as of December 31, 2016 and 2015, there are no uncertain positions taken or expected to be taken.
-The Plan has recognized no interest or penalties related to uncertain tax positions.
-The Plan is subject to routine audits by taxing jurisdictions, however, there are currently no audits for any tax periods in progress.
-The Plan Administrator believes it is no longer subject to income tax examinations for plan years ending prior to 2013.
+Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
+The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2017 and 2016, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
+The Plan Administrator believes it is no longer subject to income tax examinations for the plan years ending prior to 2014.